Boliden Kevitsa: a case study in mine expansion economics, Finland’s mining tax hike, and Stage 5 risk

 • tailings and permitting dependencies

-• whether disclosure language still matches the actual economic case
+• whether disclosure language still matches the actual economic case, especially in light of common NI 43-101 disclosure deficiencies

 4. What is public, and what is not